Would you like to improve your listening skills?

 We tell jokes and have fun while following a structure that makes the learning quick and painless.
 We don’t talk about one subject for too long.
 For example, each episode we have a small grammar tip, but we only spend a minute or two talking about it.

 2. Learn How Natives Actually Speak

-Many listening exercises that ESL learners do are scripted readings that don’t resemble real life conversations.
-They tend to be slowed down, ennunciated extremely well, and they don’t use any sound morphing (how natives cut and mix their words together—like gonna and wanna).
+Many listening exercises that ESL learners do are scripted readings that don’t resemble real-life conversations.
+They tend to be slowed down, enunciated extremely well, and they don’t use any sound morphing (how natives cut and mix their words together—like gonna and wanna).